-George W. Bush (Midland).
+George W. Bush (Midland, see above).
 He wasn't born on the prairies of Texas (rather, in blue-state Connecticut), but the former governor clings hard to his Texas heritage, with a ranch in Crawford, outside Waco.
 He grew up in the midst of the oil business, tried his hand at that, failed, and then owned the Texas Rangers baseball team before becoming governor of Texas and then president of the United States.
 His core of closest advisors, including Karl Rove and Karen Hughes, were also Texans.

 Joan Crawford (San Antonio).
 Hollywood's Mommie Dearest, from deep in the heart of Texas.

 Michael Dell (Austin).
-This Houston-born whiz kid and billionaire (he's the ninth-richest American) started Dell Computer Corporation, which today is one of the largest tech companies in the world, in his dorm room at UT in Austin.
+This Houston-born whiz kid and billionaire (he's the 18th-richest American) started Dell Computer Corporation, which today is one of the largest tech companies in the world, in his dorm room at UT in Austin.
 Though he dropped out of UT, Dell later gave the university $50 million.

 Farrah Fawcett (Corpus Christi).
 1970s bathing suit pinup, Charlie's hottest angel -- the woman who created the wings hairstyle -- and UT grad.

 George Foreman (Marshall).
 Two-time World Heavyweight Champion and Olympic gold medalist, boxer George Foreman is best known today for inventing the fat-reducing grill that bears his name.